 - 1. Covered Persons Training.
-Within 90 days after the Effective Date, AAMC shall develop a written plan (Training Plan) that outlines the steps AAMC will take to ensure that all Covered Persons receive at least annual training regarding AAMC's CIA requirements and Compliance Program and the applicable Federal health care program requirements, including the requirements of the Anti-Kickback Statute and the Stark Law.
+Within 90 days after the Effective Date, Apria shall develop a written plan (Training Plan) that outlines the steps Apria will take to ensure that all Covered Persons receive at least annual training regarding Apria's CIA requirements and Compliance Program and the applicable Federal health care program requirements, including the requirements of the Anti-Kickback Statute and the Stark Law.
 The Training Plan shall include information regarding the following: training topics, categories of Covered Persons required to attend each training session, length of the training session(s), schedule for training, and format of the training.
-AAMC shall furnish training to its Covered Persons pursuant to the Training Plan during each Reporting Period. - 2.
+Apria shall furnish training to its Covered Persons pursuant to the Training Plan during each Reporting Period. - 2.
 Board Training.
-Within 90 days after the Effective Date, each member of the Board of Trustees (Board) shall receive at least two hours of training.
-This training shall address the corporate governance responsibilities of board members, and the responsibilities of board members with respect to review and oversight of the Compliance Program.
+In addition to the training described in Section III.C.1, within 90 days after the Effective Date, each member of the Board shall receive training regarding the corporate governance responsibilities of board members and the responsibilities of board members with respect to review and oversight of the Compliance Program.
 Specifically, the training shall address the unique responsibilities of health care Board members, including the risks, oversight areas, and strategic approaches to conducting oversight of a health care entity.
 This training may be conducted by an outside compliance expert hired by the Board and should include a discussion of the OIG's guidance on Board member responsibilities.